rocurley/jex/README.md

 - Tab: switch the active pane
 - z: fold the object or array under the cursor
 - q: Open the query editor.
 Type a JQ query, and press Enter to execute it against the left pane, and storing the result in the right pane.
+- /: search
+- n: next search result
-- Esc: Quit jed (or leave the query editor)
+- Esc: quit jed (or leave the query editor)